May 28, 2026

 Consumers are more privacy-conscious than ever while expecting personalization from brands.
 This is what industry experts call the “personalization paradox” – customers want personalized experiences but are unwilling to be tracked.

-This is exactly why brands like Obvi switched from other platforms to Digioh’s quiz solution and saw an 80% quiz completion rate (compared to 45% with their previous provider).
+This is exactly why brands like Obvi switched from Octane AI to Digioh's quiz solution and saw an 80% quiz completion rate (compared to 45% with their previous provider).
 They prove that customers will share information when they get value in return.

 The Cookie-Less Future